rtfpessoa/diff2html/README.md

 - [Diff2HtmlUI](#diff2htmlui-usage): using this wrapper makes it easy to inject the html in the DOM and adds some nice features to the diff, like syntax highlight.

-Bellow you can find more details and exemples about each option.
+Bellow you can find more details and examples about each option.

 ## Diff2Html Usage